Jack Stephens: Vision and Passion

 When people think of Jack Stephens and Arkansas banking, they think of Stephens Inc., the Little Rock-based investment bank started by Jack’s brother Witt, now run by Jack’s son Warren.
 But Jack’s influence on banking in Arkansas extends far beyond the family firm, where he was CEO for 30 years.

-His work to recapitalize and revitalize Worthen Bank in 1985 was perhaps his most high-profile action outside of Stephens.
+His work to recapitalize and revitalize Worthen Bank in 1985 was perhaps his most high-profile action outside of Stephens and is a truly inspirational business success story.
 That decision, while singular because of the effect it had on the state of Arkansas – its businesses and its people – shouldn’t be seen in isolation.
 It was a reflection of his belief that Arkansas needed a vital banking system and the culmination of some 30 years of shrewd business moves based on that belief.

 Jack and Witt had a real love and affinity for the banking business.
 In the early days of Stephens and especially during Jack’s tenure, their investments in small, local Arkansas banks were significant – some 30 separate investments at one point.
 When Arkansas passed bank holding laws in 1983 that made branching illegal and restricted owning a chain of banks they reduced ownership to just four or five banks.